December 2, 2017

 ** We will try and have a kid’s pit bike riding area at each event.
 If we are running late on a Friday we may not be able to make one.
 If we do not have one set up by Saturday morning parents are more than welcome to help us set one up.
 Just ask Ryan what to do.**

-* ON SUNDAY NO ONE UNDER THE AGE OF 16 IS ALLOWED TO RIDE A PIT VEHICLE UNLESS YOU ARE GOING TO/FROM YOUR RACE.
+* ON SUNDAY NO ONE UNDER THE AGE OF 16 IS ALLOWED TO OPERATE A PIT VEHICLE.

 * You must be 16 years of age to operate a pit vehicle down any spectator trail or out of the camping area, unless you are going to your race or practice with full gear on.